supnate/rekit/docs/one-action-one-file.md

 ## One Action One File
 This may be the most opinionate part of the Rekit approach.
-That is: one action per file, and put the corresponding reducer into the same file.
+That is: one action one file, and put the corresponding reducer into the same file.

 This idea comes from the pain of regular Redux development: it almost always needs to write the reducer just after creating a new action.